netdata/go.d.plugin/modules/portcheck/README.md

 sudo ./edit-config go.d/portcheck.conf
 ```

-Here is an example for 2 servers:
+Here is an example for 3 servers:

+> **Notice**: a literal IPv6 address must be enclosed in square brackets, as in "[::1]".

 ```yaml
 jobs: